 - Ensure you are available for the next 18 weeks following referral from your GP.

 - If you already have holiday plans which will make you unavailable for a period, please tell your GP who can then refer you after your holiday.

 - Think about your lifestyle.
 Could it be improved by stopping smoking or losing weight so that you will be fit for treatment if needed?

 New Government waiting time indicators

 The Department of Health requires all acute NHS Trusts to publish Accident and Emergency performance against new clinical quality indicators.
-Publication of UHCW’s figures will be monthly.
-Download our figures for April 2013.
+You can find information about UHCW's performance here.